 There are many variations of Bungeoppang.
 The traditional version is widely popular in the winter.
-During the summer, you can it filled with ice cream making it a true delicacy for those dog days.
+During the summer, you can eat it filled with ice cream, making it a true delicacy for those hot days.

 Ice cream filled bungeoppang are yummy and will make all of your followers envious on Instagram.

 Red beans are a common ingredient when it comes to Korean desserts, but each dessert reinvents red bean flavors.
 Walnut cakes are no exception.
 The dough is made of pounded walnuts and wheat flour.